 Playing with a dog who suddenly bites is one of the most common causes of child ER visits.
 Often, the dog is the family pet or a next-door neighbor’s animal.
-The small stature and strength of children place them at greater risk of sustaining serious injury from a canine’s teeth.
+Their small stature and strength puts a child at risk of serious injury from a dog bite.
 As a parent, you feel frightened, helpless, and probably angry about what has happened.
 Knowing your legal rights and possibilities is an important step toward closure following a child’s dog bite injury.

 Dog bite statistics